SamuelLowry/gov1347_blog/posts/08-blog.md

 <br>

 Nevertheless, merely aggregating all polls would not be prudent.
 As [G. Elliot Morris](https://gelliottmorris.com) informed our class, SurveyMonkey and its peers are not to be trusted.
 Therefore, I weighted polls both by their [FiveThirtyEight grade](https://projects.fivethirtyeight.com/pollster-ratings/) and by their recency.
 I weighted all the A polls to have three times the influence as the C polls and weighted the B polls to have twice the amount of influence.
-I completely cut out the D and F polls with the exception of states which don't have recent reliable polls.
+I completely cut out the D and F polls with the exception of states which do not have recent reliable polls.
 In those cases, I unfortunately had to rely largely upon SurveyMonkey.
-Thankfully, I only needed to use such polls in states where no reputable pollster is paid to conduct polls—i.e., states that we all know which way they are gonna go.
+Thankfully, I only needed to use such polls in states where no reputable pollster is paid to conduct polls—i.e., states that we all know which way they are going to go.
 I also cut out all polls prior to the end of the Democratic Convention—75 from the election.
 I then weighted polls four weeks out from the election twice as much those between 75 and 28 days out and polls two weeks out from the election three times as much.
 This left me with seven toss-up states: those where the win margin was within five points.

 ![](../figures/final_fit.png)